espiritu santo vanuatu

 Nobody seemed to mind when this little one spilled Milo on everyone and everything at breakfast at Lonnoc Eco Beach Bungalows © Jessica Palmer

-The food is really fresh
+The food is really fresh on Santo Vanuatu

 espiritu santo vanuatu

-Chips and rice are available everywhere so the kids won’t starve when they’re too scared to eat the monstrosity with claws on your plate © Jessica Palmer
+Chips and rice are available everywhere, so the kids won’t starve when they’re too scared to eat the monstrosity with claws on your plate © Jessica Palmer

 The less time the kids are confined on the plane, the better.
 Need I say more?
 It also means you can shoot off for a long weekend if time is limited!

 Ok…so I didn’t take a photo of the Air Vanuatu Plane.
-Here’s a photo of a happy kid, because we got to spend more time doing this than sitting in planes © Jessica Palmer
+Here’s a photo of a happy kid because we got to spend more time doing this than sitting in planes © Jessica Palmer

 It’s important for kids to experience nature like this.
 After all, how can we expect them to look after it if they don’t experience how beautiful it is.
 Besides, it’s not really a relaxing holiday when you’re surrounded by a concrete jungle.